getodk/docs/docs/central-api-entity-management.rst

                   - number

+                    .. raw:: html

-                    The ID of the actor, if any, that initiated the action.
+                      <p>The ID of the actor, if any, that initiated the action.</p>

                     Example: ``42``
                 * - action